 Mark Victor Hansen wrote Chicken Soup for the Soul — a book that made him millions of dollars and spawned countless spin-offs.
-Yet, his book was rejected 140 times.
-Mark refused to accept rejection.
+His book got rejected 140 times.
+Still, Mark refused to accept rejection.

-A — I wrote the initial manuscript in MS Word version 16.
-I recommend getting the latest version of Word.
-I used the Word grammar checker but found it to be entirely lacking.
-So I used both Word’s grammar checker as well as Grammarly.
+ONE — I wrote the initial manuscript in MS Word.
+I recommend getting the latest version.
+I used the Word grammar checker but found it entirely lacking, so I grabbed a copy of Grammarly.
+Unless you are a descendant of Virginia Woolf, you should let your computer help.
 Grammarly is the best grammar checker I’ve found.
-If you are a serious writer, pay for the pro version.

 On Word for Windows, Grammarly plugs right in.
 But on Word for Mac it does not.
-The people at Grammarly blame Steve Jobs for making grammar checking in Mac Word impossible.
+The people at Grammarly blame Steve Jobs for making grammar checking on the Mac Word impossible.
 The odd thing is that Apple did not write Word.
-Anyway, on the Mac, you will have to copy each chapter from Word into the Grammarly’s App and then back again, but it’s worth the effort.
+Anyway, on the Mac, for now, you will have to copy from Word into the Grammarly’s App and then back again.

-B — Signup for an account on KDP (Kindle Direct Publishing).
+TWO — Signup for an account on KDP (Kindle Direct Publishing).
 Obtaining an account is free.
+Kindle is the best place to start because they have 80% of the self-publishing market.

-C — Build your Amazon Paperback first.
-I’ll show you how to generate your Kindle and iBook from this original manuscript later on.
-Find a Word template on KDP after reviewing the docs here.
+THREE — Build your Amazon Paperback first.
+I’ll show you how to generate your Kindle and eBooks from this original manuscript later on.
+Find a Word template on Amazon KDP after reviewing the docs here.
 I discovered these templates after torturing myself with all the required specifications that are acceptable to Amazon.

-D — You will need a cover.
+FOUR — You will need a cover.
 The KDP cover builder is not great.
 It is limited in fonts and designs.
-But there is a KDP cover template that accepts your own front cover page.
-A good place to design a front cover is on Canva.
+But there is a KDP cover template that accepts your own imported front cover page.
+An excellent place to design a front cover is on Canva.
 I grabbed a free cover photo image from Pexels and used it with Canva.
-Next download your Canva cover as a PDF, and use Photoshop to convert it to a JPG for uploading to the KDP cover maker.
-The combined result for me was this:
+Next, download your Canva cover as a PDF and use Photoshop to convert it to a JPG for uploading to the KDP cover maker.
+You may want to hire a designer for the cover, but the combined free result so far for me was this:

 I should point out that you will need to check the specs for the front image size based on the manuscript book paper size that you selected from the KDP template.
 Then use those dimension in photoshop to tweak your Canva cover.

-E — Publishing on KDP has three necessary steps.
+FIVE — Publishing on KDP has three steps.
 Here’s what those steps look like:

-These steps are staight forward.
-Fill in your details on Tab 1, Upload your Manuscript and build your cover on Tab 2, and then set your pricing on Tab 3.
+These steps are straight forward.
+Fill in your details on Tab 1, Upload your Word Manuscript and build your cover on Tab 2, and then set your Pricing on Tab 3.
 The final step is kind of tricky.
 I was excited to finally publish my book when I got an error on Pricing that said I could not publish because I needed to fix the highlighted error.
 But of course, with my luck, there was no highlighted error.

 I noticed that each of the countries had my US price converted to their currency.
 That was convenient, but if you look closely, there is a minimum price for each country.
 My Japan price was below their minimum.
 So I bumped their price and the book published.
-It’s always fun working around Amazon and Apple developer bugs.
+It’s always fun working around bugs with no explanations.

-F — Now it’s time to make your digital Kindle book.
-Lucky for us, Amazon built an App called Kindle Create that will take your Paperback Word manuscript and convert it to Kindle eBook.
+SIX — Now it’s time to make your digital Kindle eBook.
+Lets use Kindle Create to convert original Word manuscript into a Kindle eBook.
 When you first launch Create, you are asked to select a Word DOC or DOCX file.

 After conversion, you have a chance to customize your Table of Contents.
 A TOC is important for a digital book.
 The Create App is kind of fun to work with and make adjustments to your Kindle book.
 There is even a preview to help you see what the book looks like on a mobile device.

-Finally when you publish, Create produces a .KPF file for uploading on the second Tab-the content Tab.
+Finally when you publish, Create produces a .KPF file for uploading.
+See the second Tab-the content Tab online.
 KDP lets you publish both a Kindle version and a paperback version.
-Both kinds of books have similar three step tabs as shown above.
+Both kinds of books have the three step tabs as shown above.

-G — Let’s not forget about Apple.
-These eBooks are readable on all your devices and your computer.
-They are part of Apple’s Itunes’ marketplace so you want to be there.
+SEVEN — Let’s not forget about Apple.
+These eBooks are readable on all your Apple devices and computers.
+They are part of Apple’s big marketplace, so you want to be there.

 Enter the new Pages App.
-Pages now lets you import Word documents, create a table of contents and export an eBook ready for publishing to Itunes Connect.
+Pages now lets you import Word documents, create a table of contents, make modifications, and export an eBook ready for publishing to iTunes Connect or anywhere else.
 So, for now, that is our solution.
-It works pretty well, but it doesn’t handle all styles correctly, such as Drop Caps.
-But Pages is pretty good.

-H — Time to Publish your eBook to Apple.
+EIGHT — Time to Publish your eBook to Apple.
 Create an iTunes Connect account for Apple Books.
-Now if you are an App developer, you will not find any books in your iTunes Connect portal when you login.
+If you are an App developer, you will not find any books in your iTunes Connect portal when you login.
 This is because you need to create a separate Itunes Connect account for books only.
 You have to use a different email address for Books than the one for Apps.
 That is confusing in my opinion, but nobody cares what us developers think.

 Once you have your iTunes Connect account, you can simply login and upload your eBooks (.epub) from Pages, just like on Amazon right?
 Wrong!
 To publish your eBook to iTunes Connect, you will need a special App called iTunes Producer.
 I’m not kidding.
 Anyway, this App will accept the eBook you export from Pages and publish it to iTunes Connect.

-The interesting thing is that iTunes Producer also has three tabs: Detail, Pricing, and Files.
-But here you upload your cover image in Details and you upload your eBook on the Files tab.
+The interesting thing is that iTunes Producer also has three tabs similar to Amazon KDP: Detail, Pricing, and Files.
+But here you upload your cover image in Details, and you upload your eBook on the Files tab.
 Here’s a snapshot of Producer.

 ….
 More Useful Info….